How to Teach Grammar to ELL Students: 15 Practical Activities That Actually Work

 Multilingual learners don't have that foundation yet.
 They're building it in real time, often while learning content in a second language and navigating a new culture.
 That changes what good grammar teaching looks like.

 Acquisition happens slowly, in stages.
 Students typically learn structures in a predictable order — present tense before past, regular past before irregular, simple sentences before complex ones.
 You can't skip steps.
+A student who isn't producing third-person -s yet probably isn't ready for the present perfect, no matter how clearly you explain it.

 Meaningful communication is the engine.
 Grammar that's never used in real communication stays in the worksheet bin.
 The activities that work best are the ones where students need a structure to say something they actually want to say.

 Confidence drives risk-taking.
 ELLs who feel safe trying will produce more language and grow faster.
+The teacher's job is partly linguistic, but mostly about building a room where it's okay to be wrong out loud.

 15 Practical Grammar Activities for ELL Students